Blog

 • Preventing data theft or leaks: An updated SRA helps uncover system vulnerabilities that could expose sensitive data.

-• Strengthening operational security: Mitigating risks protects patients and ensures continuous and efficient healthcare operations.
+• Strengthening operational security: Mitigating risks not only protects patients but also ensures continuous and efficient healthcare operations.

 Legal and Financial Consequences of Non-Compliance